platformsh/platformsh-docs/docs/src/administration/users.md

 A few things to consider:

 * Only one environment per project can be the Production type.
 It's set automatically as the default branch and can't be overridden separately.
-* You can change an environment's type and have multiple Staging or Development environments.
+* You can change an environment's type (if it's not Production).
+* You can have multiple Staging and Development environments.

 | Role | View environment | Push code | Branch environment | SSH access | Change settings | Execute actions |